Cadecraft/HomepageOmni/README.md

 ## Installation

-This extension should work on either Firefox or Chrome.
+This extension should work on either Firefox or Chrome, but is currently only tested in Firefox.

 To test out the extension on Firefox:
 1. Download this source code